-- Lee County is the most populated of the five counties in Southwest Florida and home to more than 754,000 residents.
+- Lee County is the most populated of the five counties in Southwest Florida and home to nearly 619,000 residents.

-The Walton Sun recently reported that Cape Coral, Lehigh Acres, and Fort Myers in Southwest Florida made the list of the biggest “boomtowns” in the nation, based on their strong population growth and number of local businesses.
+Cape Coral, Lehigh Acres, and Fort Myers in Southwest Florida have been listed among the biggest “boomtowns” in the nation, based on their strong population growth and number of local businesses.

 The region is business-friendly and provides a high quality of life that’s easy on the pocketbook.
 Government, community, and business leaders in Southwest Florida work hand in hand to create a vibrant economy focused on creating high-wage jobs.